High Desert Midwifery, LLC

 What insurances and forms of payments do you accept?

-• For private/commercial insurance plans, clients make payments to us throughout their care, once the baby is born I submit claims to your insurance company for both you and your baby on your behalf.
+• For private/commercial insurance plans, clients make payments to HDM throughout the pregnancy, once the baby is born I submit claims to your insurance company for both you and your baby on your behalf.
 I reimburse you the amount, if any, that your insurance pays for the claims I submit

 • Reimbursement is dependent on your specific policy, out of network benefits and deductibles.
 Click here for more detailed information on this process and what it means for Homebirth.